ASKurz/recoding-Hayes-2018/Chapter_02.md

 2.6 Statistical inference
 -------------------------

 Here's a tidyverse way to do Hayes's simulation.
-Here we just use OLS regression with the `lm()` function.
+We're just using OLS regression with the `lm()` function.
 You could do this with Bayesian HMC estimation, but man would it take a while.

 ``` r
 # first, we'll need two custom functions